mkimh/Qualtrics-Exported-Data-Automation/README.md

 ## Takeaways
 * The code will take seconds to prepare a set of data.
-*	The code needs minimal intervention including:
-  *	Set data range for questions (when desired to set custom range to accommodate with different input data fields in every survey)
+*	The code needs minimal intervention including: Set data range for questions (when desired to set custom range to accommodate with different input data fields in every survey), Input correct metadata, Review output
-  * Input correct metadata
-  * Review output